 - 0-3 years of post-graduate professional experience and 1-3 years live-in residence hall experience

-- Experience with supervising paraprofessional staff
+- Experience with on-call crisis response

 - Experience serving as a student conduct officer